JoshuaKasa/DASO/README.md

 ## ❗ Important

 The neat thing about DASO is that it doesn't download the song you want to listen to, it just streams it from YouTube.
-Another important note is that you can't listen to Lives _for now_, I'm trying to figure out how to do it, if someone knows how to, you can [contribute](#contributing)!
+Another important note is that you can't listen to Lives _for now_, I'm currently figuring out how to implement this feature.
+If you know how to, please feel free to [contribute](#contributing)!

 ## 🤝 Contributing

-If you want to contribute to DASO, you can do so by opening a pull request.
-I'm open to any kind of contribution, documentation, code, tests, suggestions, etc...
+I welcome all types of contributions, including documentation, code, tests, suggestions, etc....
 Other than that, you can also open an issue if you find a bug or if you have a suggestion, I'll try to answer as soon as possible.

 ## 📝 License